 Berkeley Programs for Study Abroad

 While study abroad programs are not research-specific, travel abroad could tie in to research or historical interests and certainly is good for broadening one's historical awareness.
 See the BSA programs and UCEAP programs for the range of options available.
-If you are considering study abroad, be sure to read the History Department FAQs and speak with the Department's undergraduate advisor.
+If you are considering study abroad, be sure to read the Study Abroad for History Majors Fact Sheet and speak with the Department's undergraduate advisor.

 UC Berkeley Washington Program